Speaking at licensing panels

 - Objectors (including any Responsible Authorities making representations such as the Police or Environmental Health, are invited to put their case forward

-- The applicant will be invited to put their case forward
+- The person applying will be invited to put their case forward

 - All parties will sum up